torvalds/linux/Documentation/driver-api/thermal/power_allocator.rst

 Cooling device power API
 ========================

-Cooling devices controlled by this governor must supply the additional "power" API in their `cooling_device_ops`.
+Cooling devices controlled by this goveryesr must supply the additional "power" API in their `cooling_device_ops`.
 It consists on three ops:

 1. ::